kevinokerlund/content-change/README.md

 If the library is directly sourced to the window, it operates on the `ContentChange` global namespace (`window.ContentChange`).

 #Usage
 Only 1 mutation observer is created per host.
-No additional MutationObservers are not spawned on distributed nodes.
+No additional MutationObservers are spawned on distributed nodes.
 Because this library provides functionality that is non-spec, it does not modify the api's and objects of any Shadow DOM behavior.

 ### Specifying which components to watch
 A simple call inside of either the `createdCallback`, or the `attachedCallback` is made: